• 1 Writing Sanskrit

 Among the 14 Sanskrit vowels, the first five are the most basic:

-Each of these five vowels has a long (dhīrga) version.
+Each of these five vowels has a short (hrasva) and a long (dhīrga) version:

 On your own, practice approximating the simple vowel sounds from English words.
 Repeat the word and then the vowel.